 Fields that receive biosolids must first be qualified through the Wisconsin Department of Natural Resources (WI-DNR).
 In general, fields that are dry with little or no slope and away from residences and bodies of water usually qualify.
 Biosolids cannot be applied to areas of a field with a high water table or having greater than a 6% slope.
 Required setback distances do not allow biosolids to be applied within 25 feet from a property line, 200 feet from a residence, 250 feet from a private well, or 100 feet from surface water.
 Also, the pH of the soil must be neutral.
 A recent soil test must show the pH to be at least 5.5 or higher.

 The guidelines outlined above are in place to ensure safe utilization, minimize the chance of runoff and maximize the fertilizer benefit.
-If you are a landowner within 10 miles of Marshfield and would be interested in receiving biosolids on your acreage, call Marshfield Wastewater Utility at (715) 486-2007.
+If you are a landowner within 10 miles of Marshfield and would be interested in receiving biosolids on your acreage, call Marshfield Wastewater Treatment Facility at (715) 486-2007.